Frequent urination is a common anxiety disorder symptom. It occurs because of how chronic anxiety affects the body.

 Many anxiety disorder sufferers experience frequent urination, or episodes of frequent urination, due to chronic anxiety.

-Frequent urination, urgency to urinate, a sudden urge to go to the washroom or pee common symptom descriptions:
+Frequent urination, urgency to urinate, a sudden urge to go to the washroom symptom description:

 There are many descriptions for this symptom.
 Common descriptions include: